matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 However, this can be added in a later MSC if it's found to be needed in practice.

-### Long description

-We would like to allow spaces to have a long description using rich formatting.
-This will use a new state event type `m.room.description` (with empty `state_key`) whose content is the same format as `m.room.message` (ie, contains a `msgtype` and possibly `formatted_body`).

-TODO: this could also be done via pinned messages.
-Failing that `m.room.description` should probably be a separate MSC.

 ## Future extensions

 The following sections are not blocking parts of this proposal, but are